JeroenAdam/boat-maintenance-log/README.md

 # PLANNED 2019 Antifouling

- 1. Mount temperature sensor on top of engine head
+ 1. Mount temperature sensors: on top of engine head, on impeller housing plate and on exhaust elbow mixer
  2. Replace 3 thru hulls, all parts (=bronze) on board, remaining to be serviced: head sink outlet + engine inlet
  3. Solve depth sensor/cabling/controller malfunction, spare sensor+cable on board, if controller failed, replace with Actisense DST-2 at 250€ cost
  4. Exhaust elbox replacement at 350€ cost